Jacki3/Looper/README.md

 # Looper
 Play in musical scales and record simple loops.
+Find the Desktop release here!

 I was inspired by <a href="https://femurdesign.com/omni/">OMNI by Femur</a> and became captivated by scales.